tranarchy/peek/README.md

 # About

-This mod let's you see inside of shulker boxes and ender chests without opening them
+This mod allows you to see inside of shulker boxes and ender chests without opening them

 Pressing `LEFT ALT` while your mouse is over a shulker box or an ender chest opens it inside of a container and let's you inspect the items individually